-DynamicWeb is eCommerce, PIM, CMS and Marketing in one powerful and composable Commerce Suite featuring standard integrations to leading ERP solutions for mid/large and enterprise sized companies.
+DynamicWeb is PIM, eCommerce, Marketing and CMS in one powerful and composable Commerce Suite featuring standard integrations to Microsoft Dynamics ERP for mid/large and enterprise sized companies.

 With more than 20+ years in business and more than 12,000 websites developed, we have the experience and the software necessary to create powerful eCommerce solutions.